RakhilML/BLOWFISH_ALGORITHM/README.md

 give the password.jpg as input or you can replace with any other jpg/jpeg file. the code processesss and saves the following files
 (Compressed_password.jpg, encode.bin, cipher.txt, decrpted_password.jpg) which are uploaded to the folder for reference.
 Make sure the jpg/jpeg and py/ipynb are in the same directory.

+# AUDIO ENCRYPTION USING BLOWFISH ALGORITHM

+This implementation showcases the practical application of the Blowfish algorithm in securing audio data.
+The key initialization, generation, and encryption processes collectively contribute to enhancing the confidentiality and integrity of audio files.
+Key Initialization The Blowfish algorithm for audio encryption begins with initializing substitution boxes (S-Boxes) and permutation boxes (P-Boxes) essential for the encryption process.
+These boxes are initialized with predefined hexadecimal values and derived from the digits of pi.
+The folder AUDIO_ENCRYPTION consists the files after compiling

+# VIDEO ENCRYPTION USING BLOWISH ALGORITHM

+This implementation showcases the practical application of the Blowfish algorithm in securing video data.
+The key initialization, generation, and encryption processes collectively contribute to enhancing the confidentiality and integrity of video files.
+The folder VIDEO_ENCRYPTION consista the files after compiling

 Blowfish is a popular choice for several reasons, It has undergone rigorous testing and proven its security.
 It achieves speed by leveraging built-in instructions on contemporary microprocessors for fundamental bit manipulation operations.
 Blowfish